Getting to Shark Bay

 What options are there for 4WD’s?

 Four-wheel-drive vehicles can access most of the tourist sites around the bay.
 Steep Point, Dirk Hartog Island and the northern beaches of Francois Peron National Park have long been favourite 4WD destinations for people willing to tackle the rough sandy tracks in search of remote camping and fishing spots.
-For information about four wheel driving in Shark Bay click here.
+Click here for more info.

 What is the road to Steep Point like?